ldipotetjob/mojitoverde/content/posts/2017-04-04-scaladataoperator.md

         required: String
 ```

-So we need to tell the compiler to pass each element of my list as its own argument to echo, rather than all of it as a single argument.
-This is the way, our single argument: _*.
+To solve the previous error, we need to tell the compiler to pass each item in the list as its parameter rather than all of it(the collection) as a single argument.
+The items of the list are considered a single argument: _*.

 \
 Check below code: